-The borrower's original loan request, submitted via its primary dealer on the subscription date, may later be adjusted only if the borrower is allocated less than the expected amount of a new ABS issue.
+The borrower's original loan request, submitted via its primary dealer on the subscription date, may later be adjusted only if the borrower is allocated less than the expected amount of a newnewly.issued ABS-issue.
 A borrower may not adjust its loan request to obtain a larger amount of TALF loans than originally requested.